 LX Sports Camps Head Soccer Coach

-Waldo is a doctoral student in clinical psychology at Clark University.
-Prior to coming to Clark, "Waldo" was involved at the Boys and Girls Club and local Parks and Recreation while at Arizona State University.
-Waldo has many years of experience working with children in recreation, such as coaching at different levels (e.g. recreation and club level sports in various age divisions), officiating high school varsity sports, working as a league administrator, and system operations assistant for youth and adult sports, among other positions.
-Although Waldo's PhD program keeps him preoccupied through a time restraint, he finds that working with children serves as a time to do what he loves and get himself out of the books and academia.
-Since his time at Clark, Waldo has had the opportunity to be a part of the Massachusetts Youth Soccer Association, Boys and Girls Club of America and Big Brother Big Sister.
-Overall, Waldo has a passion for soccer.
+Oswaldo (Waldo) leads and teaches his soccer students with passion and dedication.
+He is currently a doctoral student in clinical psychology at Clark University.
+Prior to entering Clark, Waldo was involved with the Boys and Girls Club and local Parks and Recreation while attending Arizona State University.
+His many years of experience include working with children in recreation, such as coaching varied levels of recreation and club sports, officiating high school varsity sports, working as a league administrator, and system operations assistant for youth and adult sports.
+While Waldo's Ph.D. program keeps him busy, he finds that working with children allows him to do what he loves during his time away from the books and academia.
+Since his time at Clark, Waldo has had the opportunity to be a part of the Massachusetts Youth Soccer Association, Boys and Girls Club of America, and Big Brother Big Sister.
+Waldo’s passion for soccer and teaching kids is admirable.
 He has played soccer since the age of 4 and has over 10 years of experience coaching the sport to many children and adolescents in the state of Arizona and Massachusetts.

-Kate Rinaldi graduated from the University of Wisconsin-Madison with a BS in Art and a BA in Journalism.
-After working in graphic design for a few years, she moved to Boston after being accepted by Tufts University into the MAT program that works in conjunction with the School of the Museum of Fine Arts.
-After receiving her Masters Degree in Art Education, she spent four years working as a high school art teacher.
-She taught a variety of fine arts courses including: drawing, painting, collage and mixed media, sculpture, ceramics, and graphic design, as well as independent art studies.
+Kate is a graphic designer for LINX as well as an art teacher for LINX Camps’ programs and birthday party events.
+Kate graduated from the University of Wisconsin-Madison with a B.S. in Art and a B.A. in Journalism.
+After working in graphic design for a few years, she moved to Boston after being accepted by Tufts University’s MAT program that works in conjunction with the School of the Museum of Fine Arts.
+She earned a Master’s Degree in Art Education and subsequently spent four years working as a high school art teacher, responsible for a variety of fine arts courses including: drawing, painting, collage and mixed media, sculpture, ceramics, and graphic design, as well as independent art studies.
 While teaching these courses she had a large number of her students win accolades from the Boston Globe Scholastic Art Competition each year.
-Along with her teaching, Kate has also done freelance work in both graphic design and photography in and around the Boston area.
-She is passionate about the arts and loves working not only with children, but with people of all ages to both develop their skills in the arts and foster a passion and creativity of their own.
+Along with her teaching, Kate has done freelance work in both graphic design and photography in and around the Boston area.
+She is passionate about the arts and loves working not only with children, but also with people of all ages to both develop their skills in the arts and foster a passion and creativity of their own.